 Many POS extensions on WooCommerce make it easy for users to install their system within a few clicks.
 In the WordPress Dashboard, users can log in and navigate to the Plugins section.
 From the left column of your dashboard, click Add New and use the search box to look for the POS extension of your choice.

-Before adding the WooCommerce store to the POS account, remember to generate Rest API keys.
+Remember to generate Rest API keys before adding the WooCommerce store to the POS account.
 After logging in to your WooCommerce or WordPress admin store, choose Settings – Advanced – Rest API to finalize the stage.
 A more detailed description can be found here.
 This should be followed by adding the WooCommerce store to your POS account.

 Create the frontend interface